my2ndhead/hyperthreat/README.md

 Inside the Risk Manager App, a user with the Splunk Risk Manager Role defines, which alerts are managed by Risk Manager.
 For each alert, a risk object type, such as user or host, is defined, that will be monitored.
 For each risk object of this type, a risk score will be assigned to the risk object.
 Risk scores are accumulated, should a risk object be again detected by an alert.

-If needed (e.g. to collect evidence) search results can automatically be stored inside a V store collection.
+If needed (e.g. to collect evidence) search results can automatically be stored inside a KV store collection.

 # How can an anomalous behaviour be detected for a risk object?